mentalclear-learningo/progress-log/README.md

 03/30/2022 - Competed Chapter 10.
 Continue Chapter 11 with Understanding Method Overloading
            - Continue with: Putting Types and Methods in Separate Files

+03/31/2022 - Continue Chapter 11 with Understanding the Effect of Pointer Method Receivers